Nithur-M/work-from-anywhere/software-engineer-jobs.md

 <li>Contributed to an open source project in the past</li>
 <li>Understanding of agile software development methodologies</li>
 <li>Ability to communicate effectively in English, both written and oral</li>
-<li>Earned a bachelor’s (or equivalent university level) degree, preferably in a technology field</li>
 </ul>
 <h2>What we offer you</h2>
 <p>Your base pay will depend on various factors including your geographical location, level of experience, knowledge and skills.
 In addition to the benefits above, certain roles are also eligible for additional benefits and rewards including annual bonuses and sales incentives based on revenue or utilisation.
 Our compensation philosophy is to ensure equity right across our global workforce.&nbsp;&nbsp;</p>